Keizaal/Keizaal/TROUBLESHOOTING.md

 ### "*Some sounds aren't playing.*"

 If some sounds aren't playing correcting, follow these steps to fix the issue.
-1. First download and install Link Shell Extension which can be found [here](http://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html).
+1. First download and install Link Shell Extension which can be found [here](http://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html){:target="_blank" rel="noopener"}.
 2. Navigate to your Skyrim/Data folder and look for a file named Skyrim - Sounds.bsa.
 Copy this file and paste it somewhere on your main drive.
 3. Delete Skyrim - Sounds.bsa from the Data folder.
 4. Go back to where you copied Skyrim - Sounds.bsa on your main drive.
 Right click on it and you should see an option that says "Pink Link Source".
 Click that.